Debugging and testing

 Sandbox provides a helper function printTransactionFees()

-, which pretty-prints all the values and fees that went into transactions provided.
+, which pretty-prints all the values and fees used in the provided transactions.
 It is quite handy for observing the flow of nanoToncoins.

 Then, provide an array of transactions as an argument, like so: